-Robe opened it's doors in 2006, pioneering the now iconic Chancery Lane Bendigo.
+Robe opened its doors in 2006, pioneering the now iconic Chancery Lane Bendigo.

 Robe is very much an extension of myself, as such it defines me.
-The pattern behind the Robe logo is tattooed on me.
+The Florence Broadhurst pattern behind the Robe logo is tattooed on me.
 Literally.
 This is symbolic of a personally tough time I endured and the strength my new business gave me during this period.

-Once I sold a girl her wedding dress...There's still no bigger thrill for me than seeing a Robe shopping bag held by someone on the street, the validation of a photo on FB and Instagram or in a local publication, of someone having fun at an event wearing something from the store.
-My first Christmas in trade, and every one since makes my Christmas morning one of a kind, imaging people opening gifts lovingly picked out for them from Robe.
+Once I sold a girl her wedding dress.
+There's still no bigger thrill for me when I'm having a day off, than to see a Robe shopping bag held by someone on the street.
+Or the validation of a photo on FB and Instagram or in a local publication, of someone having fun at an event wearing something from the store.
+My first Christmas in trade, and every one since, makes my Christmas morning one of a kind.
+I imagine people opening gifts lovingly picked out for them from Robe.
 I get a buzz out of selling store gift vouchers (in glass bottles with lollies in them).
 I know they were sought for their recipient because they want to be part of this space that I've created.
 Recently a tourist from out of state produced a map of Bendigo she'd printed, asking for directions.
-I was humbled to see Robe penciled in as one of her destinations.
+I was humbled to see Robe pencilled in as one of her destinations.

 Do things that have NOTHING to do with your mates, your work and your family.
 But do keep them close!
 Family keeps you grounded.
-There's nothing like an unsuspecting leaky nappy on a long car trip, a 3 year old that won't do as she's told unless you call her princess, a 7 year old that won't eat cheese and eggs from the same plate or a long haired indoor cat with diarrhoea, to put things in perspective.
+There's nothing like an unsuspecting leaky nappy on a long car trip, a 3-year-old that won't do as she's told unless you call her princess, a 7 year old that won't eat cheese and eggs from the same plate or a long haired indoor cat with diarrhea, to put things into perspective.

 Many of Robe's customers and business associates are now good friends.
-I'm still working on balance and resilience but I've been blessed with a renewed sense of community.
+I'm still working on balance and resilience, but I've been blessed with a renewed sense of community.
 Bendigo is GREAT, oh how it's evolved over the last decade.
-I am so thankful to be part of this dynamic landscape that I call my home town.
+I am so thankful to be part of this dynamic landscape that I call my hometown.
 I am neighbours with some incredibly clever locals.
 I love beautiful things and styling comes naturally.
 For better or worse my alter ego is determined, stubborn and unwavering optimistic.
 And ultimately, the creative opportunities and independence that Robe allows me, nurtures my inner goddess!